ChrisVandoo/academic_projects/text_parser/README.md

     This project was graded using an automated testing suite, hence the lack of a main(), and other user interface related functionality.

-    I have included a test main() function used during development of this project to illustrate this projects capabilities.
     Due to time constraints, simplifying assumptions were made about what a word is as well as reproducing the formatting of the text document (this was outlined in the assignment requirements).